-Feature: Syntax: Description: Example: Forward subroutine call \g'+1' where +1 is is a positive integer Recursion of or subroutine call to a capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from left to right starting at the subroutine call. \g'+1'x([ab]) matches axa, axb, bxa, and bxb - Feature: Syntax: Description: Example: Named subroutine call (?&name) where "name" is the name of a capturing group Recursion of a capturing group or subroutine call to a capturing group. a(? <x>b(?&amp;x)?y)z matches abyz, abbyyz, abbbyyyz, etc.</x> Feature: Syntax: Description: Example: Named subroutine call (?P>name) where "name" is the name of a capturing group Recursion of a capturing group or subroutine call to a capturing group. a(?P <x>b(?P&gt;x)?y)z matches abyz, abbyyz, abbbyyyz, etc.</x> Feature: Syntax: Description: Example: Named subroutine call \g <name> where "name" is the name of a capturing group Recursion of a capturing group or subroutine call to a capturing group. a(?<x>b\g<x>?y)z matches abyz, abbyyz, abbbyyyz, etc.</x></x></name> Feature: Syntax: Description: Example: Named subroutine call \g'name' where "name" is the name of a capturing group Recursion of a capturing group or subroutine call to a capturing group. a(?'x'b\g'x'?y)z matches abyz, abbyyz, abbbyyyz, etc. Feature: Syntax: Description: Example: Subroutine definitions (?(DEFINE)regex) where "regex" is any regex The DEFINE group does not take part in the matching process.
+Feature: Syntax: Description: Example: Forward subroutine call \g'+1' where +1 is is a positive integer Recursion of or subroutine call to a capturing group that can be found by counting as many opening parentheses of named or numbered capturing groups as specified by the number from left to right starting at the subroutine call. \g'+1'x([ab]) matches axa, axb, bxa, and bxb Feature: Named subroutine call Syntax: (?&name) where "name" is the name of a capturing group Description: Recursion of a capturing group or subroutine call to a capturing group.
+Example: a(? <x>b(?&amp;x)?y)z matches abyz, abbyyz, abbbyyyz, etc.</x> Feature: Named subroutine call Syntax: (?P>name) where "name" is the name of a capturing group Description: Recursion of a capturing group or subroutine call to a capturing group.
+Example: a(?P <x>b(?P&gt;x)?y)z matches abyz, abbyyz, abbbyyyz, etc.</x> Feature: Named subroutine call Syntax: \g <name> where "name" is the name of a capturing group</name> Description: Recursion of a capturing group or subroutine call to a capturing group.
+Example: a(? <x>b\g<x>?y)z matches abyz, abbyyz, abbbyyyz, etc.</x></x> Feature: Named subroutine call Syntax: \g'name' where "name" is the name of a capturing group Description: Recursion of a capturing group or subroutine call to a capturing group.
+Example: a(?'x'b\g'x'?y)z matches abyz, abbyyz, abbbyyyz, etc. Feature: Syntax: Description: Example: Subroutine definitions (?(DEFINE)regex) where "regex" is any regex The DEFINE group does not take part in the matching process.
 Subroutine calls can be made to capturing groups inside the DEFINE group. (?(DEFINE)([ab])) x(?1)y(?1)z matches xayaz, xaybz, xbyaz, and xbybz Feature: Syntax: Description: Example: Subroutine calls capture Subroutine call using Ruby-style \g syntax A subroutine call to a capturing group makes that capturing group store the text matched during the subroutine call.
 When ([ab])\g'1' matches ab the first capturing group holds b after the match.
 Feature: Syntax: Description: Example: Recursion reverts capturing groups Recursion or subroutine call using syntax other than \g When the regex engine exits from recursion or a subroutine call, it reverts all capturing groups to the text they had matched prior to entering the recursion or subroutine call.
-When (a) ([[bc]]\1)(?2) matches abaca the third group stores b after the match
+When (a) (([bc])\1)(?2) matches abaca the third group stores b after the match

 Feature: Recursion does not isolate or revert capturing groups Syntax: Recursion or subroutine call using Ruby-style \g syntax Description: Capturing groups are not given any special treatment by recursion and subroutine calls, except perhaps that subroutine calls capture.
 Backreferences always see the text most recently matched by each capturing group, regardless of whether they are inside the same level of recursion or not.
-Example: When (a) (([bc]) $1) g'2'$ matches abaca the third group stores c after the match Feature: Recursion is atomic Syntax: Recursion or subroutine call using (?P>) Description: Recursion and subroutine calls are atomic.
-Once the regex engine exits from them, it will not backtrack into it to try different permutations of the recursion or subroutine call.
+Example: When (a) (([bc]) $1)$ g'2' matches abaca the third group stores c after the match Feature: Recursion is atomic Syntax: Recursion or subroutine call using (?P>) Description: Recursion and subroutine calls are atomic.
+Once the regex engine exits from them, it will not backtrack into it to try different permutations of the recursion or subroutine call. backtrack into it y different permutations of the recuision of subroutine can.